-Budgeted cost: £257,500
+Budgeted cost: £226,500

-Evidence that supports this approach Challenge number(s) addressed Evidence suggests that children from disadvantaged backgrounds have, on average, weaker SEL skills at all ages than their more affluent peers.
+Activity Evidence that supports this approach Challenge number(s) addressed Pastoral support Evidence suggests that children from disadvantaged backgrounds have, on average, weaker SEL skills at all ages than their more affluent peers.
 These skills are likely to influence a range of outcomes for pupils: lower SEL skills are linked with poorer mental health and lower academic attainment.
-1/3/4 Some evidence suggests that some pupils from disadvantaged backgrounds show low engagement with or have low expectations of schooling.
+1/3/4 Mentoring Some evidence suggests that some pupils from disadvantaged backgrounds show low engagement with or have low expectations of schooling.
 Mentoring interventions may be more beneficial for these pupils, as the development of trusting relationships with an adult or older peer can provide a different source of support.
-1/3/4 The average impact of behaviour interventions is four additional months' progress over the course of a year.
+1/3/4 Behaviour support The average impact of behaviour interventions is four additional months' progress over the course of a year.
 Evidence suggests that, on average, behaviour interventions can produce moderate improvements in academic performance along with a decrease in problematic behaviours.
-1/3/4 Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum.
+1/3/4 Sport Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum.
 Overall, the average impact of arts participation on other areas of academic learning appears to be positive but moderate, about an additional three months progress.
-Improved outcomes have been identified in English, mathematics and science.
+1/3/4 Improved outcomes have been identified in English, mathematics and science.
 Benefits have been found in both primary and secondary schools.
 Physical activity has important benefits in terms of health, wellbeing and physical development.
 There is a small positive impact of physical activity on academic attainment (+1 month).
-While this 1/3/4 approach Evidence suggests that children from disadvantaged backgrounds have, on average, weaker SEL skills at all ages than their more affluent peers.
-These skills are linkely to influence a range of outcomes for pupils: lower SEL skills are linked with poorer mental health and lower academic attainment.
-Some evidence suggests that some pupils from disadvantaged backgrounds show low engagement with or have low expectations of schooling.
-Mentoring interventions may be more beneficial for these pupils, as the development of trusting relationships with an adult or older peer can provide a different source of support.
-The average impact of behaviour interventions is four additional months' progress over the course of a year.
-Evidence suggests that, on average, behaviour interventions can produce moderate improvements in academic performance along with a decrease in problematic behaviours.
-Arts participation approaches can have a positive impact on academic outcomes in other areas of academic learning appears to be positive but moderate, about an additional three months progress.
-Improved outcomes have been identified in English, mathematics and science.
-Benefits have been found in both primary and secondary schools.
-Physical activity has important benefits in terms of health, wellbeing and physical development.
-There is a small positive impact of between physical activity and academic performance, it is crucial to ensure that pupils access to high quality physical activity for the other benefits and opportunities it provides.
+While this evidence summary focuses on the link between physical activity and academic performance, it is crucial to ensure that pupils access to high quality physical activity for the other benefits and opportunities it provides.
 Attendance Support The Department for Education (DfE) published research in 2016 which found that: The higher the overall absence rate across Key Stage (KS) 2 and KS4, the lower the likely level of attainment at the end of KS2 and KS4 Pupils with no absence are 1.3 times more likely to achieve level 4 or above, and 3.1 times more likely to achieve level 5 or above, than pupils that missed 10-15% of all sessions Pupils with no absence are 2.2 times more likely to achieve 5+ GCSEs A- C or equivalent including English and mathematics than pupils that missed 15-20% of KS4 lessons 1 Wellbeing support The average impact of successful SEL interventions is an additional four months' progress over the course of a year.
 Evidence suggests that children from disadvantaged backgrounds have, on average, weaker SEL skills at all ages than their more affluent peers.
 These skills are likely to influence a range of outcomes for pupils: lower SEL skills are linked with poorer mental health and lower academic attainment.
 1/3/4 Safeguarding support Evidence suggests that children from disadvantaged backgrounds have, on average, weaker SEL skills at all ages than their more affluent peers.
 These skills are likely to influence a range of outcomes for pupils: lower SEL skills are linked with poorer mental health and lower academic attainment 1/3/4 Young carers support Evidence suggests that children from disadvantaged backgrounds have, on average, weaker SEL skills at all ages than their more affluent peers.
 These skills are likely to influence a range of outcomes for pupils: lower SEL skills are linked with poorer mental health and lower academic attainment.
 1/3/4